SacraDoctrina/SacraDoctrina/Modern Theology/Modern Theology.md

 # Modern Theology

+Q: 神学中可以有历史吗？

+A1: 上帝的存在和“上帝”的语言必须加以区分。

 “If I had a God I could understand, I would no longer consider him God.”(Augustine, Sermon 117)

 “Let us pray to God that we may be free of God.”[^1]

+A2: Theology is 'raft building' rather than 'pyramid building'.

 “There are no secure, clean and definitive protocol sentences that can be made the starting-point of a science.
 Philosophers are on a ship on the open sea.
 They have to constantly rebuild the ship without having the opportunity to arrive in a port and to put the ship in dry dock.
 Instead amidst the waves of the sea, they have to take apart the ship and rebuilt it out of its own planks.
 Recent discussions on foundationalism have ... changed the ship into a raft.
 Against the metaphor of knowledge as a pyramid in which one stone is laid upon another stone, the present situation is described as that of a raft upon the sea.”[^2]